Links

 .start();

-To learn more about working with Aurelia's Dependency Injection and registering dependencies, consult the Dependency Injection documentation to learn more.
+For more on working with Aurelia's Dependency Injection and registering dependencies, see the Dependency Injection documentation.

 <import from="./path-to/some-element"></import>